- What Makes the Best Versioning in Online Backup

 AES-256 encryption protects your data at rest and in transit.
 There’s private encryption but you’ll have to enable it before your first backup.
 Otherwise, IDrive will keep your encryption key.
 To our surprise, there’s no two-factor authentication to help you if someone steals your password.
 The only way to protect it is to make it strong.

-IDrive keeps its servers in secure data centers in the U.S. They can endure fires and natural disasters such as earthquakes and floods.
+IDrive keeps its servers in Best Online Backup with File Versioning 2021: a Copy of a Copy of a Copy… in the U.S. They can endure fires and natural disasters such as earthquakes and floods.
 Against human threats, they employ motion sensors, surveillance and alarms.

 Other Reasons We Like IDrive